 - I create a proposal and quote– based on what you’ve told me, I flesh out the scope of the project, what you need to achieve, timelines and the project costings.
 If you need something a little different, I adjust the proposal (and the quote) and send it back to you.

 - You accept the proposal– now we’re settled on what you need, you simply email your acceptance and deposit 50% of the project cost.

 Step 2: Research

-- We create a detailed copywriting brief– this fleshes out what’s important to you and what you need your investment to achieve.
-It covers your target market, the details of your product or service, the hurdles your target market faces during their decision-making process and more.
+- We create a detailed copywriting brief– this fleshes out what’s most important to you and what you need your investment to achieve.
+We cover your target market, the details of your product or service, the customer journey, their decision-making process and more.

-- Creating a brief usually takes around one hour and can be done by phone.
+- Creating a brief usually takes around one hour and can be done via video call or phone.

-- Please note- this is a crucial stage in the copywriting process, as a great brief makes it easier to create great copy for your business.
+- Please note- this is a crucial stage in the copywriting process, as a great brief helps me create great copy for your business.

 Step 3: Copywriting

 - Copywriting commences– based on the copywriting brief, I start writing the first draft for your project.

 - First draft feedback– I send you the first draft and you give feedback within the specified timeframe.
 (Remember you have more opportunities for feedback!)